Advanced visual expressions

 - Remove the default

-expression. - Click Select expression > Function and select
+trueexpression. - Click Select expression > Function and select

-. - In the array dropdown of the function, click Configuration Variable and select the
+array_contains. - In the array dropdown of the function, click Configuration Variable and select the

-parameter. - In the value dropdown of the function, click Column and select the order region column.
+regionparameter. - In the value dropdown of the function, click Column and select the order region column.

-array.
+The output of this gem will only include rows where the order region matches at least one value in the region array.
 When you run the pipeline interactively, it will use the values of the default array that you set up in the previous section.

 Validate your expressions